10 MCAT Study Tips to Boost Your Score

 6. Practice in Real MCAT Conditions

 When studying for MCAT, it pays to simulate real MCAT conditions to help you familiarize with what the actual test day will be like.
-Devote yourself to complete practice tests in one sitting and avoid distractions.
+It will help you identify any potential challenges you may face once you take the real exam.
+So, devote yourself to complete practice tests in one sitting and avoid distractions.